 While readymade ones sold online are good enough, professional gamers need unique and custom setup gaming desks.

 A DIY PC gaming desk is what you need.
 The Ikea tabletop modified with inbuilt functionalities such as chargers and cables, gaming equipment, and other gadgets works best.

 You can combine two together to set up two PC monitors and hard drives.

 It can be a gaming station and a workstation, combined.

 The PC Battlestations video shows how to build a gaming desk with multiple PC monitors and valuable, high-end gadgets.

 The best thing about a DIY gaming table is that you can design, modify, and build on these ideas.
-Build a gaming table that works best for your needs, hobbies and life style.
+Build a piece that works best for your needs, hobbies and life style.
 Cards, board games or electronic entertainment can work!